inkstitch/inkstitch/collections/_tutorial/en/routing.md

 ### Params: adapt repeats

 When you need to start and end at the same spot of a stroke.
 You have several options to achieve it.
-In the [params dialog](/docs/params/), set the number for repeats to an odd number.
+In the [params dialog](/docs/params/), set the number for repeats to an even number.
 If you don't want to do that (maybe because you have a bean stitch applied), duplicate the stroke and the direction of the copy.

 ### Auto-route running stitch / Redwork